- Northeastern: 10/16/2023

 - A US citizen, national, or permanent resident

-- Planning to pursue a research-focused Master’s or Ph.D. program in an NSF-supported field.
+- Planning to pursue a research-focused Master’s or Ph.D. program in a GRFP-supported field.

-- Enrolled or enrolling in an eligible program at an accredited United States graduate institution.
+- Enrolled or enrolling in an eligible program at an accredited United States graduate institution, with a US campus, by fall following selection.

 - Meet all other eligibility requirements as set forth in the current Program Solicitation